EmumbaOrg/VectorDBBench/infra/README.md

   - For azure, `az login`
   - For gcloud, `gcloud auth application-default login`
 3. Check `terraform.tfvars` file to configure resources across cloud providers
-4. In the scripts directory, give appropriate permissions to the `create.sh` and `destroy.sh`
+4. In the scripts directory, give appropriate permissions to the `create.sh` and `destroy.sh` using `sudo chmod +x create.sh` and `sudo chmod +x create.sh`
-5. Run `./scripts/create.sh` script with flags for cloud provider you want to provision resources.
+5. In the root directory, run `./scripts/create.sh` script with flags for cloud provider you want to provision resources.
 The script accepts `-a` for aws, `-z` for azure, `-g` for gcp, a combination of these flags or all the flags (for instance, `-ag`, `-gz`, `-azg` etc).
 Run `./scripts/create.sh` script without any flag to get usage `help`.
+6. To access the virtual machines through SSH, the private keys are stored in respective modules directory once terraform execution completes.
+The username can be obtained from `terraform.tfvars` file.

 ## RESOURCE DESTRUCTION WORKFLOW
-[!CAUTION] Caution is advised as the desroy script deletes all the resources deployed on all cloud providers.
+**[CAUTION]** is advised as the desroy script deletes all the resources deployed on all cloud providers.
 ### EXECUTION STEPS
-1. Run `./scripts/destroy.sh` script.
+1. In the root directory, run `./scripts/destroy.sh` script.
 2. The script prompts user to confirm deletion.
 3. After confirmation, terraform destroys all the resources it has provisioned previously.
-4. To debug errors or check the progress of resource creation, check `terraform-destroy.log` file for details
+4. To debug errors or check the progress of resource creation, check `terraform-destroy.log` file in root directory for detailed logs

+## LIMITATIONS
+1. For Azure PostgreSQL flexible server, the benchmarking study has been conducted using PremiumSSD_V2 storage type which terraform currently does not support creation from its scripts.
+2. For Azure self managed database virtual machine, the benchmarking study has been conducted using PremiumSSD_V2 storage type which is attached by terraform as data disk.
+In order to mount this data drive, this [azure guide](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) is a pre-requisite.
+Once the data drive is mounted, [the script](https://github.com/EmumbaOrg/VectorDBBench/blob/dev/infra/azure/azure-pgvm-iac/pgvm-setup.sh) can be executed from terminal which will setup the PostgreSQL and required extensions.